Writing Good Stuff

 First: why is writing important?

-I have a varied audience: it's a mix or product people, marketing folks, and content producers.
+I have a varied audience: it's a mix of product people, marketing folks, and content producers.
 Writing is a skill that transcends all of these disciplines.
-Simply put: good products, good marketing, and good content all require words on a page.
+Simply put, good products, marketing, and content require words on a page.

-Words are powerful because they enable us to reach out to people and influence them.
+Words are powerful because they enable us to reach and influence people.

 People were so impacted by "This is a web page " that they asked me if they could translate it into their native language.
 At the time of writing, it's been translated into 16 different languages.